fantasticor/Yesterday/New 5 README.md

 Do you want to learn more?
 If you are interested in

-Learning how to develop cool stuff on Starknet
-How Starknet works
+Learning how to develop cool stuff on Starknet is easier than you think How Starknet works
 What Cairo is
 How Stark proofs work You should join Basecamp, our free 6 weeks training program for aspiring Starknet devs.
 The next two cohorts start in April and you register here for a cohort in English, and aqui para una cohort en Español.